Skip to main content

 • HOXB13

-Some mutations that cause hereditary prostate cancer can also cause other types of cancer, like breast, colon, pancreatic, and ovarian.
-So even if no one in your family has prostate cancer, it’s still possible to inherit a gene mutation that’s linked to prostate cancer.
+Some of the same mutations that cause hereditary prostate cancer can also cause other types of cancer, like breast, colon, pancreatic, and ovarian cancer.
+So even if no one in your family has prostate cancer, you could still inherit a gene mutation linked to it.

 If I inherit a genetic mutation, will I definitely get cancer?

-How do BRCA1 and 2 mutations affect my risk of getting prostate cancer?
+How do BRCA2 mutations affect my risk of getting prostate cancer?

 BRCA1 and BRCA2 are types of genes called “tumor suppressor genes.”
 These genes normally help your body repair mistakes in your DNA and tell your cells when to grow and die.